 To the extent that any committee with risk oversight responsibilities identifies material risks or related issues, such risks or issues are addressed with the full Board of Directors.
 Each committee reports to the full Board annually and from time to time throughout the year as needed.
-As discussed in more detail in the Company's 2023 Annual Report, the Board of Directors has not delegated responsibility for evaluating cyber security risks to any committee.
+As discussed in more detail in the Company's 2024 Annual Report, the Board of Directors has not delegated responsibility for evaluating cyber security risks to any standing committee of the Board.